 - 4 large garlic cloves grated & divided

-- 2 lbs chuck or any cheap roast beef cubed into 1″ pieces
+- 2 pounds chuck roast or any cheap roast beef cubed into 1″ pieces

 - Ground black pepper to taste